Sports Arbitrage Betting

 Another important note for those who are looking to arb regularly is not to jump on a line that is an obvious mistake.
 In the vast majority of cases, these will be caught by managers (particularly in major markets) and cancelled.
 If a leg of your arb is cancelled, that’s obviously not going to be a +EV scenario.
 In general, it’s vital to avoid sportsbooks that have a history of canceling wagers retroactively.
 This goes back to reputation.

 Big Money In Sports Bet Arbitrage

 To make big money arbing, bettors will need a rather large bankroll.
 However, it can be done on a smaller scale and without a five or six figure bankroll.
 Heck, our above example could be done in a matter of minutes and with just a $1,000 bankroll, and we can lock in $50 in profit.
 Things get a bit more difficult, particularly in US online betting markets when we look to scale.
-Bettors may run into problems when arbing for larger amounts of money as their risk for getting banned or getting their limits reduced becomes much higher.
+Bettors may run into problems when arbing for larger amounts of money as their risk for getting banned or having limits reduced becomes higher.

 Major markets will offer the most value for arbs, due to their high betting limits, but it’s certainly possible to find arbitrage opportunities in futures and proposition markets as well.
 The issue here is that the betting limits for these markets are much smaller than sides and totals.
 However, if you can get enough money down across a number of sites, it’s certainly possible.
 The variation in these smaller markets is excellent for arbitrage betting.